medialab/minet/docs/cli.md

                                 containing urls when using -i/--input.

 Optional Arguments:
-  -z, --compress                Whether to compress the contents.
+  -z, --compress-on-disk        Whether to compress the contents.
   -c, --contents-in-report, -w, --no-contents-in-report
                                 Whether to include retrieved contents, e.g.
                                 html, directly in the report and avoid writing